ericelliott/autodux/README.md

 ## Status: Early Release

-This library is ready for production testing.
-Please check it out and file any issues you encounter.
+This library is being production tested in several large apps.

 ## Install